 The Finance Council of St. Regis Parish, with the approval of the pastor/moderator and Pastoral Council, agreed to set aside yearly monies, as part of the normal process of budgeting, to be used for charitable works outside the usual scope of parish own needs or outreaches.
-In short, to become a ‘tithing parish’ by offering some of the parish’s ‘first fruits’ for the work of God and in the service of caring for humanity in the way our Catholic teaching guides us.
+In short, St. Regis is to be a ‘tithing parish’ by offering some of the parish’s ‘first fruits’ for the work of God and in the service of caring for humanity in the way our Catholic teaching guides us.

 Please look over the FAQs below and either nominate a charity or apply on behalf of your charity for one the grants, if you believe your organization fits the criteria listed.
 Thank you.